- Chapter 659A (except where noted, laws apply when an employer has one or more employees)

 Oregon employers may not fire, refuse to hire, or otherwise discriminate against an employee in compensation or other terms, conditions or privileges of employment because of that person’s age if they are 18 or older.
 ORS 659A.030(1).

 Example: A business rejects a qualified 19-year-old applicant because the employer is concerned that the worker may not fit in with an older workforce.

 State and federal law provide narrow exceptions that allow employers to factor in age when it’s reasonably necessary for the particular business, known as a bona fide occupational qualification (BFOQ).
 For example, regulations prohibit employers from hiring a bartender who’s under 21.
 OAR 839-005-0013.

 Federal guidelines also allow an employer to discriminate on the basis of age if federal laws or regulations impose age limitations for public safety.
 Airline pilots who fly passengers on commercial aircraft, for example, may not be 65 years of age or older.
 Therefore, employers may refuse employment to someone who is outside the ages prescribed by regulations.

 Employers may not discriminate against an individual in hiring, termination, or any terms and conditions of employment on the basis of sincerely-held religious belief, unless required by a bona fide occupational qualification.
 ORS 659A.030(1).
-However, Oregon law exempts bona fide churches or other religious institutions such as schools, hospitals and church camps.
-ORS 659A.006(4).
-Generally, religious institutions may prefer an employee of one religious sect over another when:

 - The employee or applicant belongs to the same religious sect as that of the institution;